What Are Sleeping Pills?

 - Hair test: up to 90 days

-Aside from inducing sleepiness and relaxation, there are other short-term and long-term effects associated with the use of these drugs.
+Aside from inducing sleepiness and relaxation, there are other short-term and long-term side effects of sleeping pills.
+These side effects can manifest differently depending on the type of sleeping pill used and how much is taken.

 - State of lightheadedness